 - you serving a valid notice

 - your landlord taking action to evict you (see below).

 It is possible for a tenancy to be surrendered at any time.
 Get your landlord's agreement in writing if possible to avoid problems later.

-It's possible to leave on the day your tenancy ends without giving any notice, but this is not usually advisable.
+It's possible to leave on the day your fixed term tenancy ends without giving any notice, but this is not usually advisable.
 It is best to give your landlord notice if you can, especially if you have paid a deposit and need it back.

 How assured shorthold tenants are protected from eviction

 One of the most important things assured shorthold tenants should remember is that you can be evicted fairly easily.
 The most common reason for eviction is rent arrears, but your landlord also may try to evict you if you try to challenge rent increases or get repairs done.
 They don't need to prove a reason unless your tenancy is within a fixed-term, but they have to follow the correct procedure.

 Your landlord has to give you written notice if s/he wants you to leave.
 If your landlord is claiming you have done something wrong (such as not paying the rent), you may only get two weeks' notice.